July Beekeeping Tasks UK

 July sits at the heart of the beekeeping season for many UK beekeepers.
-Colonies are often at or near their peak strength, supers can be heavy with honey and you may be planning your first extraction.
+Colonies are often at or near their peak strength, supers can be heavy with honey and you may be planning your first honey extraction.
 At the same time, you still need to keep an eye on swarm activity, brood health and varroa.

 July at a Glance – Mid-Summer Priorities